Back to All Events

 Decolonization is inherently tied to the land and those bodies who have been impacted either through invasion of the land or the forced servitude to work the land for others.
 In the lands we now call the United States, decolonization impacts Indigenous people (including Indigenous people of what is now referred to as Latin America and Canada) and Black people (including those who identify as African American).

-Unsettling is tied to those who have immigrated to the continent of North America and who benefit from the genocide of the Indigenous people and the indentured servitude of slaves.
+Unsettling is tied to those who have immigrated to the continent of North America and who benefit from the historic and ongoing genocide of the Indigenous people and the indentured servitude and exploitation of enslaved peoples and their descendents.

 • To take responsibility for your desires and limits.